-In the absence of efficient convection, the radiation dominated envelopes of massive stars in 1D modelling are prone to numerical difficulties \citep{Stothers:1979,Maeder1987}.
-Therefore, stellar evolution codes adopt various techniques to compute the evolution of massive stars beyond these numerically difficult points \citep{Alongi1993,Ekstroem:2012,Paxton2013}.
-The exact technique differs from code to code, however, they can be summed up into the three main categories: using higher mixing length to increase the efficiency of the mixing process, using higher mass-loss rates to remove layers with numerical instabilities, or suppressing the numerical instability by limiting the temperature gradient and thereby suppressing density inversions.
-We explore each of them in details in the following subsections.
+In the absence of efficient convection, the radiation-dominated envelopes of massive stars in 1D modeling are prone to numerical difficulties \citep{Stothers:1979,Maeder1987}.
+Therefore, stellar evolution codes adopt various pragmatic solutions to compute the evolution of massive stars beyond these numerically difficult points \citep{Alongi1993,Ekstroem:2012,Paxton2013}.
+The exact solution differs from code to code; however, they can be summed up into three main categories: using higher mixing length to increase the efficiency of the mixing process, using higher mass-loss rates to remove layers with numerical instabilities, or suppressing the numerical instability by limiting the temperature gradient and thereby suppressing density inversions.
+We explore each of them in detail in the following subsections.